-The value 0xFFFF is special, and is can be used for an unconfigured Node.
+The value 0xFFFF is special, and can be used for an unconfigured Node.
 A node with this value, will automatically enter into WES Client mode, and start scanning for a network which it can be set up for using the WES feature.
+0xFFFF is also a broadcast/groupcast ID.

-3.3.3.2 Network ID
+3.4.3.2 Network ID